-Saturday January 23 a curfew across the Netherlands will come into effect.
-This means that everyone must stay inside between 9.00 pm and 4.30 am.
-In principle, the curfew will remain in force until 4.30 am on 10 February 2021.
+A night-time curfew applies throughout the Netherlands.
+You must stay inside from 9.00 pm to 04.30 am.
+You cannot go outdoors without a valid reason.
+From Wednesday, March 31, the curfew will start one hour later, you will not be allowed to go out between 10.00 pm and 4.30 am.
+In principle, the curfew will remain in force until 4.30 am on 20 April 2021.
 Curfew violations will be fined at 95 euros plus any administrative costs.

 There will be some exceptions to the curfew:

-A ban on flights from the United Kingdom and a docking ban for ferries from the United Kingdom is in force.
-A flight ban is also in force for passenger flights from the following other countries: Argentina, Bolivia, Brazil, Cabo Verde, Chile, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, South Africa, Suriname, Uruguay and Venezuela.
-At present the flight ban is expected to remain in force for one month, or until planned legislation on mandatory quarantine rules for travellers is in place.
+A flight ban is in force for passenger flights from the following other countries: Argentina, Bolivia, Brazil, Cabo Verde, Chile, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, South Africa, Suriname, Uruguay and Venezuela.

 In addition, all passengers travelling to the Netherlands by air or sea from high-risk areas must be able to produce a negative result of a rapid COVID-19 test performed shortly before their departure.
 The test must not have been performed more than four hours prior to boarding the aircraft or ship.
 This requirement is in addition to the existing mandatory negative test result for a PCR test performed no more than 72 hours before arrival in the Netherlands.
 These measures also apply to people travelling to the Caribbean parts of the Netherlands.